zunaira-ahmd/Frequent-Itemset-Analysis-on-Amazon-Metadata/README.md

 ## Producers and Consumers
-A producer script is developed to stream the preprocessed data, followed by the creation of three consumer scripts.
-The first consumer executes the Apriori algorithm, followed by the implementation of the PCY algorithm.
+A producer script is crafted to stream the preprocessed data, and subsequently, three consumer scripts are created.
+The first consumer executes the Apriori algorithm, succeeded by the implementation of the PCY algorithm.
+A sliding window approach is adopted for these consumers.
+In contrast, the third consumer utilizes graphical visualization techniques to explore the data visually.

 ## Connection to the database
 Each consumer script includes code that establishes a connection between the processed data and a non-relational database, specifically MongoDB in our case.